HabeebOps/LAMP-Project/LEMP.md

 **Output**
 ![alt_text](Images2/php.png)

-LAMP stack is now fully operational, but before testing the setup with a PHP script, it’s best to set up a proper Apache Virtual Host to hold your website’s files and folders.
+LEMP stack is now fully operational.

 ## Step 4 — Configuring Nginx to Use the PHP Processor